RIFT: Entropy-Optimised Fractional Wavelet Constellations for Ideal Time-Frequency Estimation: Proposed Methodology

 Note that for $\alpha \to \infty$, the resulting T--F representation approaches a hard-assigned optimal kernel fitting scheme.
 As discussed previously, a hard assignment is not recommended given potential discrete transitions between kernel assignments in the T--F plane.
 A parameter sweep of $\alpha$, provided in Fig. \ref{fig:ALPHA_SWEEP} in the SM, reveals the expected trade-off between cross-term suppression and overly sharp transitions, resulting in a peak in the combined score at $\alpha = 15$, the recommended value.
 Note also that $\alpha=0$ corresponds to a reconstruction of a \textit{positively-constrained} WVD, and $\alpha < 0$ provides cross-term isolation (auto-term reduction).
 Figure~\ref{fig:ALPHA_SWEEP} in the SM also presents a visualisation of the effect of $\alpha$ on the RIFT representations.

 In order to compute $H_{u, v}^{(n,m)}$ efficiently, the expression can be written in terms of convolution operations:

-A complete derivation of this result is provided in the SM, Section \ref{sm:entropy}.
 It is recommended that $w_{u,v}$ is a bivariate Gaussian, with kernel variances selected to optimise performance for the desired application.
 For instance, for an instrumental or speech extract with known linearly spaced harmonics, the $\omega$ axis variance can be set high to enforce harmonic trajectory alignment in the presence of noise, otherwise, the kernel can be set to an isotropic Gaussian of variance greater than that of the derived variance of the isotropic Gaussian kernel in Eq.~\eqref{log_mean} to ensure valid entropic weightings.